jeffdapaz/VisualChatGPTStudio/README.md

 3 - Copy and past the key on options and set the "OpenAI Service" parameter as "OpenAI":

 <img src="https://github.com/jeffdapaz/VisualChatGPTStudio/assets/63928228/09a93cc9-c35d-4fee-b3a1-05f2dd0212f1" width="75%">

-4 - Optionally, you can overwrite the default URL if you want to connect via a custom API using the "Base API" parameter.

 ### By Azure